CHRISTOPHER CARDOZO FINE ART

-PHOTOGRAVURES | The vast majority of his prints, approximately 98%, were printed as photogravures, and virtually all them were produced The North American Indian.
+PHOTOGRAVURES | The vast majority of his prints, approximately 98%, were printed as photogravures, and virtually all them were produced for The North American Indian.
 Curtis used two standard sizes, 5 x 7″ (or reverse), and approximately 12 x 16″ (or reverse).
 He favored three hand-made papers: Japanese Vellum, Dutch “Van Gelder,” and Japanese “Tissue,” also known as India Proof Paper.

 PLATINUM PRINTS | Curtis created a body of platinum prints, comprising of 1/4–1/2 of one percent of his extant body of work, which vary in size from approximately 4 x 5″ to 24 x 32″.
 Platinum prints larger than 12 x 16″ are scarce.
 Varying paper weights and surfaces were employed.

-GOLDTONE PAPER PRINTS | Curtis’ goldtone paper prints are extremely rare, and were produced principally in 1899 and 1900.
+GOLDTONE PAPER PRINTS | Curtis’ goldtone paper prints are extremely rare and were produced principally in 1899 and 1900.
 He used a single weight paper, adding goldtones during the printing-out process.
-They are marked by their fine grain structure, sharp resolution and russety sepia tone.
+They are marked by their fine grain structure, sharp resolution, and russety sepia tone.
 The majority are approximately 12 x 16″ (or reverse) in size.

 CYANOTYPES | Cyanotypes are prints that are blue-hued during the printing-out process.
 Curtis created a large body of cyanotypes, presumably, virtually all of his 40,000+ negatives were initially printed as cyanotypes, however, few of them survived.

-HAND-COLORED GELATIN SILVER PRINTS | An extremely small body of hand-colored gelatin silver and platinum photographs exist.
+HAND-COLORED PLATINUM PRINTS | An extremely small body of hand-colored gelatin silver and platinum photographs exist.
 The coloring was done with watercolors and oils.
 Other experimental prints appear to have employed a gum process and/or ink.
 A small body of Curtis’ lantern slides still exist, some of which are hand-colored.

 BLUE-TONE GELATIN SILVER PRINTS | Between 1916–1930, Curtis produced a series of blue-toned silver prints known under the names of the “Aphrodite Series” and “Hollywood Stills.”
 These should not be confused with his cyanotypes.